kauri-io/Content/java/events.md

 ## What is a Smart Contract Event

-You can emit an event from any smart contract function triggered by a transaction, and are an important piece of the Ethereum application architecture puzzle.
+You can emit an event from any smart contract function triggered by a transaction, and they are an important piece of the Ethereum application architecture puzzle.

 These events consist of a name and up to 17 arguments, with the content of these arguments provided by the emitting function.
 Arguments can either be indexed or non-indexed; with indexed arguments allowing for efficient off-chain querying.